starpeace-project/starpeace-website/README.md

 [![Build Status](https://travis-ci.org/ronappleton/starpeace-website.svg)](https://travis-ci.org/ronappleton/starpeace-website)

-Primary website application for [Starpeace](https://www.starpeace.io), including client launchpad, game feature information, and interface into adaptive gameplay documentation.
+Website application for [STARPEACE](https://www.starpeace.io), including client launchpad, game feature information, and interface into gameplay documentation.

 ## Official Documentation

-Documentation for client gameplay can be found on the [Starpeace website](https://docs.starpeace.io).
+Documentation for client gameplay can be found on the [STARPEACE documentation website](https://docs.starpeace.io).

 ## Roadmap

-Development and gameplay roadmap can be found on the [Starpeace Community Development website](https://www.starpeace.ovh/).
+Development and gameplay roadmap can be found on the [STARPEACE client website](https://client.starpeace.io/release).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Starpeace website, please send an e-mail to security@starpeace.io or open a [GitHub issue](https://github.com/ronappleton/starpeace-website/issues).
+If you discover a security vulnerability within STARPEACE, please send an e-mail to security@starpeace.io or open a [GitHub issue](https://github.com/ronappleton/starpeace-website/issues).
 All security vulnerabilities will be promptly addressed.

 ## Development